scailable/sclblpy/README.md

 Next to the main ``upload()`` function, the package also exposes the following functions to administer endpoints:

 ````
-# List all endpoints owned by the current user
+# List all endpoints owned by the current user:
 sp.endpoints()

-# Remove an endpoint
+# Remove an endpoint:
 sp.delete_endpoint("cfid-cfid-cfid")

+# Update an existing endpoint:
+sp.update(mod, fv, cfid, docs)  # Where cfid is the compute function id

+# Update an existing ednpoint without updating the docs:
+sp.update(mod, fv, cfid)

+# Update only the docs of an existing endpoint:
+sp.update_docs(cfid, docs)
 ````

 Additionally, the following methods are available: